Landscape assets to be vested in Council require review and acceptance prior to planting, bonding and multiple audit inspections.

 • Confirm compliance with the IDS.

-• Confirm compliance with the guidelines for safe environmental design outlined in CPTED and Chapter 15 of the WWDG Part B.
+• Demonstrate compliance with the guidelines for safe environmental design outlined in CPTED NZ and Chapter 15 of the WWDG Part B, by briefly describing how the design meets the 7 key CPTED principles.

 • Confirm compliance with the principles of providing a barrier-free environment outlined in the Parks and Waterways Access Policy.